Octavian (rapper)

-Octavian Oliver Lanoire (born 22 January 1996), known mononymously as Octavian, is a French-British rapper, singer, and songwriter from London.
+Octavian Oliver Godji (born 22 January 1996), known mononymously as Octavian, is a French-British rapper, singer, and songwriter from London.
 In 2019 he won the BBC's Sound of Award, their top award for new artists.
 He has appeared on tracks produced by Diplo, Mura Masa, Take a Daytrip, JRick and A2.
 He has collaborated with Skepta, A$AP Ferg, Gorillaz, and many others.

 Early life

 Octavian was born in Lille, France, to an Angolan and Ivorian family.
 After his father died, he moved to the UK with his mother at the age of three, settling in Camberwell, South London.
 As a teenager, he won a scholarship to the BRIT School, but dropped out after a year and a half.

 Music career

 Octavian's first mixtape, 22, was released in 2016 under the name "Octavian OG", followed by the Essie World EP in 2017.
 His recognition increased in January 2018 after a video of Drake singing along to the track "Party Here" at a Golden Globes afterparty was posted on Instagram.
 The track was produced in collaboration with producer J Rick.

 The Fader have described Octavian's sound as a mixture of house, rap, and drill, as well as noting that his sound was influenced by Drake and Bon Iver.
 Pitchfork have described the sound as mixing "R&B and dancehall with downbeat grime, peppy house, and UK hip-hop".
 Critics have disagreed about how to classify Octavian's style, with High Snobiety noting that he is "Too British to be labeled trap but too American to be classed as grime".

 The Guardian described his 2018 mixtape Spaceman as "a spectacular medley of the past decade of UK subgenres – the raspy-voiced rapper amalgamates elements of drill, grime and house to create something dextrous and distinctive."
 Pitchfork described the release as "daring eclecticism".

 In August 2018, Octavian signed with Sony / ATV Records.

-In January 2019, Octavian won the BBC Sound of 2019 award, their top award for new artists.
+In January 2019, Octavian won the BBC Sound of 2019 award.

 In June 2020, a single featuring Octavian from Gorillaz's seventh studio album, Song Machine, Season One: Strange Timez, titled "Friday 13th", was released.

+In May 2022, a re-worked version of his debut album Alpha was released under his label Sex Club AM, featuring previously released singles "Chapter 1/Rari (featuring Future)" and '"Famous (with Gunna and Saint Jhn)", as well as new tracks with features from Skepta, Corbin, and Bobby Raps.

+This was followed by the Mixtape "22" released June 2023, featuring singles "Special Again" and "Feel".